 Description

-Roasting raspberries might sound weird but you’ll get both an intense raspberry flavor out of it and chunks of chewy caramelized fruits in your (very creamy, may I add?) homemade raspberry ice cream.
+With roasted raspberries, you’ll get an intense raspberry flavor and chunks of chewy caramelized fruits in your creamy homemade raspberry ice cream.

 Ingredients